FAQ About Our Criminal Law Practice

 Can I still drive after my DWI/DUI (drunk driving) arrest?

-After you have been arrested for DWI/DUI (drunk driving), the police department should have taken your original license and replaced it with a piece of pink paper which has a heading of “State of New Hampshire; Department of Safety, Division of Motor Vehicles.”
+After you have been arrested for DWI/DUI (drunk driving), the police department should have taken your original license and replaced it with a piece of pink paper that has a heading of “State of New Hampshire; Department of Safety, Division of Motor Vehicles.”
 If you read closely at the back of this paper, you will see that this paper serves as a temporary license for 30 days.
-Your license will then be suspended for either 180 days (or two (2) years for a second refusal) thereafter.
+Your license will then be suspended for either 180 days (or two years for a second refusal) thereafter.

 You will also be receiving confirmation from the Department of Motor Vehicles as to when your loss of license will go into effect.